Cook County Announces New $75 Million Rental Assistance Program As Eviction Moratorium Set To End Sunday

 CHICAGO (CBS) — The eviction moratorium in Illinois ends Sunday, but people in suburban Cook County can start applying for more help on Monday.

 There’s a new round of funding for emergency rental assistance money, meant to keep people in the Cook County suburbs from losing their place to live.
-A total of $75 million in rental assistance is available.READ MORE: Chicago Weather: Warm, Sunny Day; Rain Chances Return This Weekend
+A total of $75 million in rental assistance is available.READ MORE: Lyons Township High School Cancels Homecoming Dance After Car With 2 Guns Is Found In School Parking Lot

 Cook County renters and landlords can start applying Monday through Cook County’s website.